Governance of the University of St Andrews: Rector

-The Rector of the University of St Andrews is the ordinary president of the University Court and is chosen every three years by the matriculated students of the University.
+The rector of the University of St Andrews is the ordinary president of the University Court and is chosen every three years by the matriculated students of the university.
 The office of Rector was created by the Parliament of the United Kingdom when it passed the Universities (Scotland) Act 1858, which regulated academic governance and provided for the election of a Rector at all of the universities in existence at the time in Scotland.
 To this day it is only the four ancient universities of Scotland: University of St Andrews, University of Glasgow, University of Aberdeen, and University of Edinburgh, as well as the University of Dundee, that elect a rector, whereas modern universities do not.

-Senior Governor
+Senior governor

-The University created the position of Senior Governor to undertake the other responsibilities of a Chairman of a Board, to ensure that the Court fulfils its responsibility of superintending the Universities officials, and enabling the effective functioning of the Court's committee.
-The Senior Governor is selected by the Court from among its lay members (those members who come from outside the University community.)
+The university created the position of senior governor to undertake the other responsibilities of a chairman of a board, to ensure that the Court fulfils its responsibility of superintending the university's officials, and enabling the effective functioning of the Court's committee.
+The senior governor is selected by the Court from among its lay members (those members who come from outside the university community.)
 In 2016, the Scottish Parliament mandated that a senior lay member be appointed for the governing body of, in Section 1 of the Higher Education Governance (Scotland) Act 2016.
-At the same time, the 2016 Act affirmed the continued position of Rector as President of the Court.
+At the same time, the 2016 Act affirmed the continued position of rector as president of the court.

-The Rector, when present, will preside over meetings of the Court but may not otherwise normally be involved in Court business in the way that a company chairman might be.
+The rector, when present, will preside over meetings of the Court but may not otherwise normally be involved in Court business in the way that a company chairman might be.
 They have a more active role in the business of court.
-They have become de jure the working President of the Court.
+They have become de jure the working president of the court.